17 Things Nobody Tells You About Living in Sicily

 If you see two Sicilians yelling at each other on the street, don’t panic!
 They’re not fighting.
 They’re just talking.

-Raised voices, frowning faces and wild gesticulations are common practice in Sicily, and it is very rare that there is anything more to it than just simple enthusiasm.
+Raised voices, frowning faces, and wild gesticulations are common practice in Sicily, and it is very rare that there is anything more to it than simple enthusiasm.

-On my street food tour of Palermo, our guide Marco actually told us that the time to really worry is when a Sicilian is talking in a low voice and smiling at you!
+On one of my early trips to Sicily, my tour guide said that the time to really worry is when a Sicilian is talking in a low voice and smiling at you!

 16. Sicilian food is not like Italian food!